ploneintranet/ploneintranet/docs/installation/development.rst

 Select `Plone Intranet: Suite : Create Testing Content`.
 This activates Plone Intranet and sets up some demo users and workspaces so you can see what's possible.

+You can now go to the site at http://localhost:8080/Plone.
+However, don't do this logged in as admin in the ZMI.
+Logout, or open a new browser window (use Chrome).
+It will prompt you to log in.
+The test content setup created some users you can use.
+You can log in as ``allan_neece`` (password: ``secret``) to play around as a default user.
+User ``christian_stoney`` (password: ``secret``) is a workspace admin with more permissions.
+User ``alice_lindstrom`` (password: ``secret``) is not a member of any workspaces, so you can see the difference there.
+Those passwords are not actually secret, they're just the word "secret" without quotes!

 Running tests
 -------------